 Spirulina is blue-green plankton.
 It is loaded with vitamins and minerals, providing your fish with an immune system boost.
 It contains beta carotene, and Vitamins A, C, E, and several B vitamins.

-Fish food is known to contain a variety of vitamins and minerals.
+Fish food also contain an added variety of vitamins and minerals.
 The most commonly included are:

 There are a variety of other ingredients added to fish food, including wheat flour, paprika, soy, and food coloring.